 Sometimes, no matter how good your copy or images are, it’s hard to express your message, so it’s easy for people to understand.
 This is often the case for software businesses where the information is technical.

 In situations like this, a video is much more effective at getting your message across clearly.
-Not only can videos condense complicated information, but they’re also more engaging, keeping users on your page for longer.
+Not only can videos condense complicated information, but they’re also more engaging, keeping users on your page for longer and reducing bounce rates.

 You don’t need a high-quality video production either.
 Your video could be: